 So here are a few design tips you may want to consider for your outdoor kitchen bar.

 You will certainly want to include enough counter space for food preparation and serving drinks.
 Both your bar and your kitchen simply wouldn’t be complete without a good countertop.
 A total of 36′ of 24″-deep counter is the bare minimum, says HGTV.

 The weather is obviously an important consideration, as well.
 Heat, humidity, moisture, and severe weather can certainly take a toll on your countertop.
 That’s why you should choose the material carefully.

-However, the most avid barbecue afficionados recommend charcoal grills.
-Cooking with charcoal involves a little more attention and work, but charcoal burners are portable and add sensational flavors to your barbeque cooking.
+However, the most avid barbecue aficionados recommend charcoal grills.
+Cooking with charcoal involves a little more attention and work, but charcoal burners are portable and add sensational flavours to your barbeque cooking.